JonathanDotCel/psx_clean_laser_mirror/README.md

 Once it's back together, find this guy:
 ![image](pics/bonus0.png)

-Very small turns (like an 8th of a turn or so), may dramatically improve CD reading.
+Very small turns (1/12th or so), may dramatically improve CD reading.
+Rama suggests 12 o'clock for a laser in really good condition, but that most nowadays will require around 1 or 2.
+Max 3.
 (Remember to unplug the console).

 There's a caveat, however.
 - If you tune it really well for black discs, the performance will suffer on CDRs.
 - If you tune it reall well for CDRs, the performance will suffer on black discs.

+The less noise the better.
+If it's squealing, dial it back a bit.
 It should reduce overlal wear, but your mileage may vary.

 ### Hint!
-Maybe grab a multimeter and record the start position.
+There's a chance that the voltage/current from a multimeter could damage the diode.
+As such, it might not be best to measure it that way.
+Instead there's an obvious center notch at 12 o'clock, or a flat bit at the bottom.